 7. Tell presenters to minimize use of acronyms

-Many posters are crammed so full of acronyms and jargon that they are intelligible only to members of the same laboratory.
+Many posters are so crammed full of acronyms and jargon that they are intelligible only to members of the same laboratory.
 That’s a bad poster for the general meeting attendee who is hoping to get exposed to some science outside of his/her focus.

 8. Show examples of good posters, with commentary